minkphp/docs/en/index.rst

 .. versionadded:: 1.2

 * ``SeleniumDriver`` - provides a bridge for famous `Selenium <http://seleniumhq.org/>`_ tool.
-If you just love Selenium - you can now use it right out of the box in your Behat/Mink test suites.
+If you need legacy Selenium - you can use it right out of the box in your Behat/Mink test suites.

+.. versionadded:: 1.3

+* ``Selenium2Driver`` - provides a bridge for `Selenium2 (webdriver) <http://seleniumhq.org/>`_
+  tool.
+If you just love Selenium2 - you can now use it right out of the box too.

 GoutteDriver
 ~~~~~~~~~~~~